-The Bayer Designation for stars was developed by astronomer Johann Bayer for his 1600s Astronomical Catalog.
-It groups stars by constellation, indicating its individual stars with letters of the Greek alphabet, and indicating the constellation by following the letter with the constellation's name in Latin genitive form.
+The Bayer designation for stars was developed by astronomer Johann Bayer for his 1603 astronomical catalog, Uranometria.
+Its designation style groups the stars by constellation, indicating the constellation's individual stars with letters of the Greek alphabet, and indicating the constellation by following the letter with the constellation's name in Latin genitive form.
 For example, "α Orionis" would be for some star in Orion.
 Bayer's assigned designations are still used, and for some stars are the usual designator.

-Bayer generally labeled the stars in the order of Apparent Magnitude, the brightest being α, the next, β, but the designations do not always follow this exactly.
-An exact ordering would imply that the brightest star in Orion would be "α Orionis", but this designation is given to Betelgeuse, a bright star in Orion, but Rigel (designated "β Orionis") is brighter.
-Examples: Alpha Centauri, Beta Centauri, Epsilon Eridani, Epsilon Indi.
+Bayer generally labeled the stars in the order of apparent magnitude, the brightest being α, the next, β, but the designations do not always follow this exactly: an exact ordering would imply that the brightest star in Orion would be "α Orionis", but this designation is given to Betelgeuse, a bright star in Orion, but Rigel (designated "β Orionis") is brighter. ε Indi is an example of a Bayer designation still in use.

 To include additional stars in a constellation beyond the number in the Greek alphabet, Bayer designed additional stars using Latin letters, and subsequent astronomers have enhanced the system to use pairs of letters (I find seemingly-conflicting descriptions of the ordering rules, so I haven't described them).
 These days, only brighter stars with Greek letters are much referred to by these designations.
 References often spell out the Greek letter, e.g., "Alpha" for "α".
 Also, the constellations are sometimes abbreviated.
 Thus the following equivalent designations:

-Extra-Solar Planets are often designated by a designator for the star followed by b, c, d, etc., for the first, second, and third "object of lesser brightness" discovered.
+Extra-solar planets are conventionally designated by a designator for the star followed by b, c, d, etc., for the first, second, and third planet discovered.
 For an example in which the star is known by its Bayer designation, "Upsilon Andromedae b" designates the first planet discovered that orbits the star "Upsilon Andromedae".